kandrsn99/Static-Web-Hosting-Docker-Nginx-Proxy/README.md

 # Web-Hosting-Docker-Container
-This is a sample of a webpage launched from a docker container.
+This is a sample of a webpage launchable from a docker container and associated documentation.